w3f/w3f-education/docs/Rust/setup/installation.md

 In this section, you will:

 - Install Rust and its dependencies
-- Learn what `rustup` and `cargo` is
+- Learn what `rustup` and `cargo` are
-- Get your environment ready for Rust development
+- Get your local machine environment ready for Rust development

 # Setting up Your Environment

 ## Rustup

 There is a standard tool in the Rust ecosystem called `rustup`.
 This tool allows you to easily install and manage multiple Rust versions and use different Rust versions on a per-project basis.
 It is similar to a tool like `nvm`, the node version manager in the Javascript ecosystem.
-In addition to managing the version of Rust itself, it also installs `cargo` the Rust build tool, and various language components such as different target architectures, and clippy, the Rust linting tool.
+In addition to managing the version of Rust itself, it also installs `cargo`, the Rust build tool, and various language components such as different target architectures, and clippy, the Rust linting tool.

 To install `rustup`, run this install script below: